1977–78 Washington Bullets season

-The 1977–78 NBA season was the team's 17th season in the NBA and their 5th season in the city of Washington, D.C.
+The 1977–78 Washington Bullets season was the team's 17th season in the NBA and their 5th season in the city of Washington, D.C.
 It would prove to be their most successful season, as they would win their first and only NBA championship as of 2025.
 In the NBA Finals, they defeated the Seattle SuperSonics in seven games.